What is the Law Regarding Dog Bites in California?

 Talk to a qualified dog bite attorney as soon as possible.
 At Adamson Ahdoot LLP, our legal team won’t waste any time getting you on the right legal path.
 Even if we can’t help you, we’ll tell you where you may be able to get help.

 Per state guidelines, victims only have so much time to take legal action.
-In most cases, victims have two years from the date an injury was sustained to file a lawsuit.
+In most cases, victims have two years from the date an injury was sustained to file a dog bite lawsuit.

 Why put your ability to collect compensation at risk?
 You deserve a fair settlement to compensate you for medical bills, lost wages, disfigurement, emotional distress, physical pain, and other types of damages.
 At Adamson Ahdoot, we offer free consultations and work on a no-win, no-fee basis.